“Let Colour Speak”

 A mother-daughter art show

-“Let Colour Speak” is a duet exhibition by Gold Coast artist Karen McPhail-Bell and her artist mother Jennie Bell, showing 1–12 October 2025 at Robina Art Gallery.
+“Let Colour Speak” is a duet exhibition by me, Karen McPhail-Bell, and my mother, Jennie Bell, showing 1–12 October 2025 at Robina Art Gallery.

 This exhibition explores colour as a “third voice” in our intergenerational dialogue where we investigate memory, place and identity through our painting practice.